mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/remove-public-folder-deployment-from-Exchange-Server-2013-later.md

 ---
 # Remove public folder deployment from Exchange Server 2013 or later

-After you've migrated all the on-premises users and public folders to Exchange Online, you're now ready to remove the public folders deployment at on-premises.
-Performing clean removal of the on-premises public folder deployment is essential.
-Improper removal can lead to issues like orphaned **Mail Enabled Public Folders (MEPFs)** and blocked SMTP addresses in Microsoft Azure Active Directory (Azure AD) or Exchange Online.
+After you've migrated all the on-premises users and public folders to Exchange Online, you need to remove the on-premises public folders deployment.
+Performing a clean removal of the on-premises public folder deployment is critical as an improper removal can lead to issues like orphaned **Mail Enabled Public Folders (MEPFs)** and blocked SMTP addresses in Microsoft Azure Active Directory (Azure AD) or Exchange Online.

 This article lists the steps to safely remove public folders and related data from an on-premises deployment of Exchange Server 2013 or later versions.